-The repurchase rate was left at 5.5 percent, Governor Gill Marcus said in a televised speech from the capital, Pretoria, today.
+The repurchase rate was left at a 30-year low of 5.5 percent in a unanimous decision by the Monetary Policy Committee, Governor Gill Marcus said in a televised speech from the capital, Pretoria, today.
 That was in line with the forecasts of 21 of 22 economists surveyed by Bloomberg.

 Growth slowed to an annualized 2.6 percent in the third quarter from 2.8 percent in the previous three months, the statistics office said on Nov.
 23. The economy shed 86,000 jobs in the same period, leaving the unemployment rate little changed at 25.3 percent, the highest of 61 countries tracked by Bloomberg.

 To contact the editors responsible for this story: Andrew J. Barden at firstname.lastname@example.org.